Mingkai14/DDGWizard/Docs/Installation_Guide.rst

 .. raw:: html

     <div style="text-align: justify;">
-    <h4>3.
-Download the container image files for installing PROFbval</h4>
+    <h4>(Optional) 10.
+Download PROFbval</h4>
-    The feature calculation pipeline of DDGWizard will automatically call the container system to utilize the resources from the container image files.
-Before this, you need to download the container image files first.
+    PROFbval relies on the Ubuntu environment.
+To address cross-platform compatibility, we have created container images for easy download by users.
+This requires users have Docker or Singularity as a prerequisite.
     <p></p>
-    Please download the following two files: <span class="keyword-highlight">myprof.tar</span> (128MB) and <span class="keyword-highlight">myprof.sif</span> (360MB) from <a href="https://zenodo.org/records/12817843">https://zenodo.org/records/12817843</a>, and copy them to the path: <span class="keyword-highlight">DDGWizard/src/Prof_Source</span> within the DDGWizard program folder:
+    Please download the following two files: <span class="keyword-highlight">myprof.tar</span> (128MB) and <span class="keyword-highlight">myprof.sif</span> (360MB) from <a href="https://zenodo.org/records/12817843">https://zenodo.org/records/12817843</a>, and copy them to the path: <span class="keyword-highlight">DDGWizard/src/Prof_Source</span>:
     <p></p>
     </div>